dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 RANDOM_BYTES = SecureRandom.bytes(16)
 # ...
 ```
+_listing 6.15: Initialization of the random byte in server.rb_

 Now that we implemented the `add` function, and its alias, `[]=`, we need to add the `get` method, which will be used by the `GET` command, to retrieve an element from a dictionary based on its key.